Skip to main content

 gid: the Security Group ID that relates to this change

-addr: the FQDN or IP Address found in a Security Group rule
+addr: the FQDN, wildcard pattern or IP Address found in a Security Group rule

 proto: tls or ssh protocol as identified in the rule